rachelmikulecky/Recipes/Gyoza.md

 4. Add minced garlic and grated ginger to the bowl.
 5. Add the seasonings (1 tsp sesame oil, 1 tsp soy sauce, ¼ tsp kosher salt, 1 tsp sake, and freshly ground black pepper).
 6. Mix well and knead the mixture with hand until it becomes pale in color and sticky.
 7. Take a wrapper and place it in the palm of your non-dominant hand.
 Use a teaspoon to take a small amount of filling and put it in the center of the wrapper.
-Dip one finger in a bowl of water and draw a circle around the outer ¼” of the wrapper with your wet finger until it’s wet all around.
+Dip one finger in a bowl of water and draw a circle around the outer ¼" of the wrapper with your wet finger until it's wet all around.
-8. Fold the wrapper in half over the filling and pinch it in the center with your fingers (but don’t seal yet!).
-Using your thumb and index finger, start making a pleat about once every ¼“ on the top part of the wrapper from the center toward the right.
+8. Fold the wrapper in half over the filling and pinch it in the center with your fingers (but don't seal yet!).
+Using your thumb and index finger, start making a pleat about once every ¼" on the top part of the wrapper from the center toward the right.
 As you fold each pleat, press the folded pleat tightly against the back part of wrapper using your other thumb and index finger.
 Make 3-4 pleats.
 9. Heat the oil in a large non-stick frying pan over medium high heat.
 When the pan is hot, place the gyoza in a single layer, flat side down (in two rows or in a circular shape).
 10. Cook until the bottom of the gyoza turns golden brown, about 3 minutes.
 11. Add ¼ cup of water to the pan.
 Immediately cover with a lid and steam the gyoza for about 3 minutes or until most of the water evaporates.